Learn about many of the available medications in our database.

 If you are pregnant, your doctor may recommend this medication, however the recommended dose is lower during pregnancy.
 During pregnancy, the recommended dose is 5 mL to 10 mL of the syrup or 1 to 2 tablets taken 1 or 2 times a day.
 The maximum dose is 10 mL or 2 tablets twice a day.

 Children’s doses are generally smaller than those taken by adults.
-For children from 6 to 12 years of age, the recommended dose is 5 mL to 10 mL of syrup or 1 to 2 tablets taken 1 or 2 times a day.
+For children from 6 to 12 years old, the recommended dose is 5 mL to 10 mL of syrup or 1 to 2 tablets taken 1 or 2 times a day.
 The maximum dose is 10 mL or 2 tablets twice a day.